enspencer/gdi-node/README.md

   - Events & streams

 #### Class 2 - Creating an HTTP server with node
-  - Modules and dependencies using `require`
+  - Modules, dependencies, and the power of `require`
   - Using NPM to include external packages
   - How to write a module